Western Europe > 5000 July 2026

 On the lower side, people in Western Europe > 5000 had much lower favorable scores than average in Equity, Action, and Feedback & Recognition.

-People working in Western Europe > 5000 are more engaged than Benelux.
-People working in Western Europe > 5000 are less engaged than Eastern Europe, APAC, North America, and Middle East.
+People working in Western Europe > 5000 are less engaged than Oceania, APAC, Eastern Europe, and North America.

-People in Western Europe > 5000 were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 33% of people disagreeing (+10% above average).
+People in Western Europe > 5000 were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 25% of people disagreeing (+11% above average).

 Which questions matter the most?